Joeewan/data-analyst-portfolio/README.md

  Cleaned and transformed the dataset in Excel (handled missing values, created age groups, and built pivot tables), then developed an interactive dashboard in IBM Cognos Analytics for visualization and exploration.

- **Skills:** Excel Sheets, Pivot Tables, Data Visualization
+ **Skills:** Excel Sheets, Pivot Tables, Data Visualization, Data Analysis

-🏬 **Sam’s Club Customer Retention & Sales Dashboard** An interactive Tableau dashboard visualizing customer retention trends, sales growth, and regional performance metrics.
-**Skills:** Tableau, KPI Visualization, Data Storytelling.
-📂 Folder: `Visualization_Projects/SamsClub_Customer_Retention_Sales_Dashboard`

 ---